 Science at Edward Worlledge is taught in units of work that follow the guidelines in the new National Curriculum.
-The curriculum has been planned and developed to ensure the children make good progression during their time within the school so they become accomplished scientific thinkers.
+The curriculum has been planned and developed to ensure the children make good progression during their time within the academy so they become accomplished scientific thinkers.
 It is our aim to embed science into the curriculum and strong links to Literacy and Maths have been adopted.

 Pupils work on topics throughout the year to develop their understanding and curiosity in the main scientific strands which include, physics, biology, chemistry and working scientifically.